Arsenal and Liverpool are two of English football’s greatest clubs and have played out some truly epic encounters over the years.

-As the two teams prepare to meet in the Premier League this weekend, we thought it would be the perfect time to reminisce about five of the best Liverpool v Arsenal games of all time.
+As the two teams prepare to meet in the Carabao Cup semi-finals this evening, we thought it would be the perfect time to reminisce about five of the best Liverpool v Arsenal games of all time.

 Liverpool 0-2 Arsenal – (1989)